odpi/egeria-docs/site/docs/practices/data-privacy-pack/overview.md

 Figure 2 shows the people involved at different stages of the digital lifecycle.
 Notice that some roles are involved in multiple stages.
 However, when work is going on, these people come together as a team to complete the work.
 Some of these teams meet regularly.
 Others meet as necessary.

 ![Figure 2](digital-service-lifecycle-with-data-privacy-roles.png)
-> Figure 2: The additional steps needed to manage data privacy throughout the digital service's lifecycle
+> Figure 2: The additional steps needed to manage data privacy throughout the digital service's lifecycle with the people involved

 --8<-- "snippets/abbr.md"